Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Underpromise and overdeliver.
 Because of the nature of data it's hard to estimate how long projects will take.
 Give an estimate that assumes that everything will take longer than plannedand keep the stakeholders in the loop throughout the project
 - Make sure to create understanding that data projects take long and that we need to prioritize what to work on
 - People want more than is asked for?
 Mention that wasn’t scoped - for now we focus on smaller scope
-- When we deal with manual data or otherwise source data that needs to change, make it either the responsibility of the team ƒto change things (i.e. changing Xero data fields) or make something part of a process (e.g. onboarding process: add data to sheet with new joiners).
+- When we deal with manual data or otherwise source data that needs to change, make it either the responsibility of the team to change things (i.e. changing Xero data fields) or make something part of a process (e.g. onboarding process: add data to sheet with new joiners).
 Always try to keep things maintained in the source data and avoid using manual interventions whenever possible.

 **Ways to build relationships:**
 - Informal: